Unlearning your Website: Thinking Like a Pre-Customer

 Consider this fascinating study, highlighted in the book Made to Stick by Chip and Dan Heath.

 A group of people are divided in half.
-The first group, the tappers, are assigned with the task of tapping the rhythm of a well known song, such as Happy Birthday to You or The Star Spangled Banner, on a table.
+The first group, the tappers, are assigned with the task of tapping the rhythm of a well known song, such as Happy Birthday to You or The National Anthem, on a table.
 The listeners are assigned with the task of identifying the song that is being tapped out by the tappers, based on the rhythm.

 The Curse of Knowledge